Slashdot

 Re: (Score:2)

+IPv6 is fundamentally not very different from IPv4.
+Yes there were a load of half-baked ideas from the IPv6 proponents but you don't have to use them.
+If you want you can use DHCPv6 in stateful mode and even use NAT66 to run IPv6 in almost exactly the same way you run IPv4.
+Yes there are issues with features such as port security on switches but that is because port security is in itself a hack and therefore needs to be updated for IPv6.

+Running dual-stack however is a massive PITA.
+Basically it means you ha

-Too many IP addresses (Score:1)
+Too many IP addresses (Score:2)

 For those interested, Wikipedia has an amusing list of original A level IP assignments: https://en.wikipedia.org/wiki/... [wikipedia.org]